computationalstylistics/computationalstylistics.github.io/_people/04_Mike_Kestemont.md

 ---

-Assistant Professor at the University of Antwerp (<a href="https://www.uantwerpen.be/en/staff/mike-kestemont/" target="_blank">personal webpage</a>).
+professor in the department of literature at the University of Antwerp, Belgium (<a href="http://mikekestemont.github.io/" target="_blank">personal webpage</a>).
 His interest lies with the computational text analysis of historic texts, in particular medieval texts from western Europe.
 Much of his publications are concerned with stylometric authorship attribution.